 The Employee Retention Tax Credit (ERTC) was created as part of the CARES Act to encourage businesses to continue paying employees by providing a credit to the eligible employer for wages paid to eligible employees.
 Recent changes allow for the ERTC to be utilized even by companies that received PPP loans.

-Recipients of PPP loans are now eligible to qualify retroactively for the credit in 2020 and the first six months of 2021.
+Recipients of PPP loans are now eligible to qualify retroactively for the credit in 2020 and 2021.

 An Eligible Employer (including all members of a control group) must either:

 1. Have their operations fully or partially suspended due to orders from a governmental authority